demandchain/developer.offerengine.com/content/v1/users.md

 : _String_

 pass
-: _String_ Password.
+: _String_ Password, must be at least 5 characters long.
 If updating this value, pass_confirmation must also be provided.

 pass_confirmation
 : _String_ Same as pass